 - Section 1.
 Every person must maintain proper decorum during meetings of the Commission.
 All participants must refrain from abusive, insulting or obscene language or behavior. - Section 2.
-No person gains the floor unless he or she has addressed and been recognized by the Chairperson,

-- provided that no Commissioner may be denied the right to speak as allowed by these By-Laws. - Section 3.
+No person gains the floor unless they havehe or she has addressed and been recognized by the Chairperson, provided that no Commissioner may be denied the right to speak as allowed by these By-Laws of ANC1D, p.
+4 of 13

+By-Laws.

+Section 3.
 The Mayor, Delegate to Congress, a member of the Council of the District of Columbia, or a candidate for public office in the District of Columbia, may address the Commission during any period of any meeting as deemed appropriate by the Chairperson.